Evantilton/movie-sagas-master/README.md

 3. Use the database.sql file to create a postgreSQL database on your machine.
 If you need to point this to a different folder look in the feedback.router.js.

 4. Database is called saga_movies_weekend.
-CREATE TABLE instructions included for movies,genres, and junction movies_genres.
+CREATE TABLE instructions included for movies, genres, and junction movies_genres.

 5. Run npm run server to start the server.